jdunkerley/jdunkerley/AWS Recipe Collection.md

 Unfortunately, even at the container level, there is still a lot of stuff to care about.
 The container will have a container OS and these base images will need managing and updating.
 If you are using a runtime (Python, Node, .Net or Java), it will need patching and updating.
 Serverless technologies take away these layers too.
 The provider will manage patching everything except your code.
 You just manage your application and its dependencies.

 As architectures grow and become more distributed, it becomes critical to have good logging and tracing capabilities.
 AWS uses CloudWatch for both logging and metrics.
 This is built into many of the serverless services giving you the option to log and measure many different aspects of your architecture.
-Additionally, you can use X-Ray to trace an execution through the application showing where bottlenecks or failures occur.
+Additionally, you can use X-Ray to trace execution through the application showing where bottlenecks or failures occur.

 All of this adds up to a speed of delivery is amazing with these technologies.
 You only need to deal with what matters to you.
 You can start small and deliver something that will scale as you need straight away.

 There are catches of course.
 You are giving up lots of control by handing it over to AWS to manage for you but often this is an advantage.
-A couple of examples of issues you might face are execution time limitations (e.g. a Lambda has maximum run time of 15 minutes).
+A couple of examples of issues you might face are execution time limitations (e.g. a Lambda has a maximum run time of 15 minutes).

 ### Why Does It Suit A Data Flow?